Faerque/pharmacogenomic-knowledge-graph/README.md

 ## Acknowledgements

-This README describes a snapshot of artifacts produced during the project.
-Verify dataset license and attribution on the Zenodo page before reuse.
-For questions about reproducing experiments or obtaining additional materials, contact the authors.
+This README provides a static snapshot of the artifacts generated during this study.
+Users are advised to consult the Zenodo landing page to confirm dataset licensing and attribution information prior to reuse.
+Requests for additional materials, clarifications on reproducibility, or correspondence regarding the study should be directed to the corresponding author.

 ---